 Executive Management meets at least once a month and often more frequently.

 The Board appoints members of Executive Management and determines its remuneration.

 The Chairmanship reviews the performance of the executives.
-As part of the Organisational Audit process, the Chairmanship identifies successors to executives and presents the names of such candidates to the Board for approval.
+As part of the Organisational Development process, the Chairmanship identifies successors to executives and presents the names of such candidates to the Board for approval.

 The Executive Management has established a number of executive

 committees to assist or implement Executive Management's decisions.

 Such committees include the Research Portfolio Committee responsible